 From 2017 to 2019 Paul acted as the Chair of the Finance Group for the Sussex and East Surrey Sustainability and Transformation Partnership, and in 2018 he was appointed as a Trustee of the charity GambleAware (which commissions services to deal with gambling harms) Paul achieved accreditation for SaSH+ Lean for Leaders in 2018 (SASH+ is the Trust’s continuous improvement programme).

 From April 2021(after the retirement of Ian Mackenzie) Paul has taken on the estates and facilities function, in addition to the rest of his portfolio.
 Despite following an entirely unrelated career, Paul also has a degree in zoology.

-Gillian Francis-Musanu – Chief of staff and corporate governance
+Colin Pink – Chief of corporate affairs and governance

 Date of Appointment as a Board Member: August 2021

 Professional Qualifications: Fellow CIPD; B.Ed.
 (Hons); MA HRM and MSc Healthcare Leadership

 Experience: Elizabeth was appointed chief of people and culture in August 2021.
 Prior to this she worked as Director of Workforce at St George’s NHS Foundation Trust.
 Whilst at St George’s, Elizabeth acted up into the role of Chief People Officer.
 Before joining St George’s Elizabeth was the Deputy Director of HR and OD at Medway NHS Foundation Trust.

 Elizabeth has over 20 years’ experience working as a professional in Human Resources in different sectors – public, private and voluntary.
 In her role at SASH she has responsibility for people and culture across the organisation and is also the executive lead for health and safety.

 As an extremely driven leader Elizabeth is passionate about developing colleagues and creating an inclusive working environment so that patients can get the best possible care and experience.